 I’m bullish on real estate in 2021+.
-With two efficacious vaccines, an accommodative Fed, continued low mortgage rates, another round of stimulus, work from home here to stay, the desire to own income-producing assets, and pent up demand, real estate has a bright future.
+With multiple efficacious vaccines, an accommodative Fed, continued low mortgage rates, another round of stimulus, work from home here to stay, the desire to own income-producing assets, and pent up demand, real estate has a bright future.
 Here is the latest Fundrise overview.

 Fundrise is a leading real estate crowdfunding platform for non-accredited and accredited investors.
 Founded in 2012, Fundrise pioneered the eREIT asset, a private diversified real estate investment trust that enables everyday people to invest in private real estate once reserved for ultra-high net worth individuals or institutions.

 Currently, Fundrise manages over $1 billion in equity and has over 130,000 investors on its platform.
 Due to the private nature of its investments, there is less visible volatility on a day-to-day basis.
 Further, historical returns have stayed relatively consistent, despite the stock market gyrations.
 Of course, past performance is no guarantee of future performance.

 For those of you looking to diversify into real estate passively or increase your real estate exposure, here’s an interview with Ben Miller, Founder and CEO of Fundrise.

 Not only do I appreciate the innovation that has come out of Fundrise since the company began, I also appreciate their investment analysis and annual market outlook.
 Their focus on market fundamentals is something I really appreciate.
 Their investment philosophy is also aligned with my own.
 Fundrise is a gracious sponsor of Financial Samurai.

 Fundrise Overview: Interview With Ben Miller, Founder Of Fundrise